-We work to make pets safe, comfortable and cared for as we perform a wide range of dog and cat surgeries at Maurice Veterinary Clinic.
+We work to make pets safe, comfortable and cared for as we perform a wide range of dog and cat surgeries at our animal hospital in Maurice, LA.
 When you schedule cat or dog surgery, your four-legged friend will be closely watched throughout their time with us.
 Our advanced monitoring equipment keeps close tabs on your pet in addition to a caring staff.
 As they awaken from sedation, we keep them warm and continue to keep a close eye on their comfort.
 When it's time to pick your pet up, we'll give you after-care instructions and any medications to make for a speedy recovery.

-Dog and Cat Surgeries We Perform in Maurice LA
+Cat and Dog Surgeries We Perform in Maurice, LA

-We're prepared to perform a wide range of dog and cat surgeries, including soft-tissue and orthopedic.
+We're prepared to perform a wide range of cat and dog surgeries, including soft-tissue and orthopedic.
 As a mixed animal practice, our veterinarians can perform spay or neuter surgery on your cat or dog in addition to joint repair on horses or cattle.
 Regardless of whether we're seeing your pet or large animal, rest assured that we take extensive measures to avoid any complications.

 General surgeries we perform include: